 The United States Air Force is the largest air force in the world, and when a combat zone is thick with air traffic, someone has to coordinate it all.
-Air force combat controllers operate in hostile territory as air traffic controllers, and that means they need to insert unnoticed, coordinate local aerial forces, and be ready for potential contact with enemy combatants.
+Air force combat controllers (CCT) operate in hostile territory as air traffic controllers, and that means they need to insert unnoticed, coordinate local aerial forces and be ready for potential contact with enemy combatants.

 According to the Air Force Special Operations Command website, "Combat Controllers are trained special operations forces and certified FAA air traffic controllers.
-Their mission is to deploy, undetected, into combat and hostile environments to establish assault zones or airfields, while simultaneously conducting air traffic control, fire support, command and control, direct action, counter-terrorism, foreign internal defense, humanitarian assistance, and special reconnaissance."
+Their mission is to deploy, undetected, into combat and hostile environments to establish assault zones or airfields, while simultaneously conducting air traffic control, fire support, command and control, direct action, counterterrorism, foreign internal defense, humanitarian assistance and special reconnaissance."

-Special Tactics Advanced Skills Training, Hurlburt Field, Fla.
-Advanced skills training is a 12- to-15-month program for newly assigned combat controller operators.
+Special Tactics Advanced Skills Training, Hurlburt Field, Florida: Advanced skills training is a 12- to 15-month program for newly assigned combat controller operators.
 AST produces mission-ready operators for the Air Force and U.S. Special Operations Command.
 The AST schedule is broken down into four phases: water, ground, employment and full mission profile.
 The course tests the trainee's personal limits through demanding mental and physical training.

-U.S. Army Military Free Fall Parachutist School, Fort Bragg, N.C., and Yuma Proving Grounds, Ariz.
-This course instructs free fall parachuting procedures.
+U.S. Army Military Free Fall Parachutist School, Fort Bragg, N.C., and Yuma Proving Grounds, Arizona: This course instructs free fall parachuting procedures.
 The five-week course provides wind tunnel training, in-air instruction focusing on student stability, aerial maneuvers, air sense, parachute opening procedures and parachute canopy control.